milnepe/RadioGlobe/README.md

 The installer supports Bookworm and Bullseye OS versions.

 The install script no longer relies on username pi.
 It will install the Python scripts into your default users home directory and configure the systemd services according to your chosen username.
+It also now puts all required Python packages in a virtual environment within the RadioGlobe directory.

 From an SSH terminal:
 1. Run `sudo raspi-config`